Ethics

 Level of risk will be determined by the use of a checklist coversheet and REG office staff will triage submissions accordingly.

-Low risk approval pathways are accepted by the National Mutual Acceptance (NMA) Scheme (NMA Standard Principles for Operation).
+Low risk approval pathways are accepted by the National Mutual Acceptance (NMA) Scheme (see the NMA Standard Principles for Operation on our Resources page).

-Refer to the following documents for more information:
+Refer to the following documents for more information, also accessible from Resources.

 Research that is to be undertaken without the consent of those whose data, tissue or DNA is to be used must include a request for a waiver of consent in the application to the HREC.